harvester/harvester/enhancements/20220525-system-logging.md

 #### Viewing Harvester Logs

 This enhancement will allow users to view harvester system logs from a web based UI making it easier to diagnose problems and check the status of the harvester system.
+The user should at a minimum be able to filter logs based on pattern matching.

 ### User Experience In Detail

 The user should be able to view harvester logs via UI, and configure where the logs are sent.

+The user shuold be able to view and filter harvester cluster logs via UI.
+The user should be able to configure the cluster logging via the settings UI and create / modify `ClusterOutputs`.

 ### API changes